 Zinc is a key micronutrient that our body needs for a number of roles, from supporting growth and development to helping neurological functions.
-It’s also essential for our immune system, as it affects how our cells respond to infections, and can help keep inflammation under control.1
+It is also essential for our immune system.1

-As it’s an element (Zn), our bodies can’t make zinc so it needs to come from our food – you can find it in beans, shellfish, whole grains and dairy.
-If you’re low in zinc, you may find cuts and scrapes take longer to heal, you may have diarrhoea, and you’re more prone to getting ill.2
+If you are low in zinc, you may find cuts and scrapes take longer to heal, you may have diarrhoea, and you are more prone to getting ill.2

 How zinc helps your immune system

-There are a number of ways zinc supports the immune system but primarily it activates enzymes that break down proteins in viruses and bacteria so they are less able to spread.3 Zinc also increases the activation of cells responsible for fighting infection.4
+There are a number of ways zinc supports the immune system but primarily it activates enzymes that break down proteins in viruses and bacteria so they are less able to spread.4

 Zinc’s effect on inflammation